python/cpython/Doc/c-api/typeobj.rst

-   This field is inherited by static subtypes, but not by dynamic subtypes (subtypes created by a class statement); in the latter, this field is set to a deallocator suitable to match :cfunc:`PyType_GenericAlloc` and the value of the :const:`Py_TPFLAGS_HAVE_GC` flag bit.
+   This field is inherited by static subtypes, but not by dynamic subtypes (subtypes created by a class statement); in the latter, this field is set to a deallocator suitable to match :c:func:`PyType_GenericAlloc` and the value of the :const:`Py_TPFLAGS_HAVE_GC` flag bit.

-.. cmember:: inquiry PyTypeObject.tp_is_gc
+.. c:member:: inquiry PyTypeObject.tp_is_gc

    An optional pointer to a function called by the garbage collector.